Labelbox/labelbox-python/README.md

    pip install labelbox
    ```

-5. **Install Optional Dependencies:** For enhanced functionality, such as data processing, you can install additional dependencies with:
+5. **Install optional dependencies:** For enhanced functionality, such as data processing, you can install additional dependencies with:

    ```bash
    pip install "labelbox[data]"